-Negative contributions to profits are taken into account when setting bonuses and setting pro rata deferred bonuses and at the end of the retention periods, which may cause the variable remuneration to be reduced or forfeited in full.
-Variable remuneration is not considered to be vested during the deferral and retention periods.
-For a period of two years after the end of its deferral period, a bonus installment already paid can be clawed back, and the entitlement to bonus payments can be cancelled, if the member of the Board of Managing Directors has played a significant part in, or was responsible for, conduct that led to substantial losses, material regulatory sanctions, or a material supervisory measure for the institution, or if the member was in serious breach of relevant external or internal rules regarding suitability and conduct.
+Any shortfalls in the contribution to profits are taken into account when setting bonuses and pro rata deferred bonuses, which may cause the variable remuneration to be reduced or cancelled.
+Variable remuneration is not vested during the deferral period.
+For a period of two years after the end of the last deferral period, a bonus installment already paid can be clawed back, and the entitlement to bonus payments can be cancelled, if the member of the Board of Managing Directors has played a significant part in, or was responsible for, conduct that led to substantial losses, material regulatory sanctions, or a material supervisory measure for the institution, or if the member was in serious breach of relevant external or internal rules regarding suitability and conduct.